paperdave/creative-toolkit/README.md

 **todo**: add these in. there's alot of fusion plugins and configuration i've done over my 3 years on-and-off of using Fusion. there's a couple of bitwig instrument templates too. i need to check if im allowed to distribute all my fusion plugins as i didn't author them all.

-The only thing missing from this would be my sample packs and texture libraries, which I unfortunately can't distribute due to licensing.
+## my media library (fonts, images, samples)

+Unfortunatly, I can't distribute most of these files due to most of the licenses forbidding distrubition of the raw files.
+In the future, I will at least have things that I _can_ distribute (such as fonts I sourced off Google Fonts and my own photography) available in this repository.

 ## js library for reading/writing fusion comps